 You read right.
 With tax-deductible superannuation contributions, you’ll be able to increase your super while sweetening the deal with a tax deduction.
-However, like with any financial activities related to your super, there are rules and limits to how generous the government is.
+However, like any financial activities related to your super, there are rules and limits to how generous the government is.

 What Tax-Deductible Superannuation Contributions Are